James Madison Institute

 Ties to the American Legislative Exchange Council

-JMI has ties to the American Legislative Exchange Council (ALEC).
+As of December 2019, JMI is a non-profit member of the American Legislative Exchange Council (ALEC).
 It was listed as a member of ALEC's Education Task Force and Tax and Fiscal Policy Task Force until it terminated its membership on February 13, 2013 because "SPN did not renew [JMI's] membership," according to an August 2013 ALEC board document obtained by The Guardian.
 It has also had ties through a member of its Research Advisory Council, James M. Taylor, also of the Heartland Institute.
 Mr. Taylor is involved with the ALEC Energy, Environment and Agriculture Task Force as a frequent guest speaker.

 Please see SPN Ties to ALEC for more.